Bedlington: Development

-The town has several bus links, including the X21 and X22 via Arriva North East, to nearby Newcastle upon Tyne.
-The town has two supermarkets, a post office, and several other smaller shops.
+The town has three supermarkets, a post office, and several other smaller shops.

 A weekly market is held on Thursdays at the market place.
 The number of market stalls is now also starting to decline.

-The Northumberland Line project is reopening a railway passenger service by 2024.
+Transport

+Air and Sea

+The nearest airport is Newcastle Airport, which provides scheduled domestic flights, flights covering many major cities in Europe, long haul international flights and holiday charter flights.
+There is a port in nearby North Shields with daily passenger services to IJmuiden in the Netherlands.

+Bus

+The town's main bus operator is Arriva North East.
+Arriva links Bedlington to Ashington, Morpeth, Cramlington, Blyth, Stakeford and Newcastle.
+The X21/X22 bus services link Ashington, Guide Post, Bedlington Station, Regent Centre, Gosforth and Newcastle Haymarket.
+The X21/X22 provides a combined 10 minute service on Monday - Friday daytimes.
+The 2 bus service link Morpeth, Guide Post, Bedlington Station and Blyth.

+Rail

+Construction is currently underway on the construction of the Northumberland Line, which will reinstate passenger railway services from Ashington to Bedlington, Blyth, Seaton Delaval, Shiremoor and Newcastle.
+Passenger services are currently scheduled to begin operation in Bedlington in late 2024 or early 2025.

+Road

+The A189 Spine Road sits about 1+1/2 mi east of the town centre and links Ashington, Blyth, Cramlington, Killingworth, Gosforth and Newcastle.
+The A1 is about 3 mi from the town centre and provides connectivity to Scotland and London.
+The town also has other roads like the A193, A1068, A1147 and the B1331.

 Education

 Bedlington is served by two secondary schools: Bedlington Academy (previously Bedlingtonshire Community High School) and St Benet Biscop Catholic Academy.
 They are both in Bedlington, but they do take in children from Stakeford, Guide Post, Choppington, Stannington and even areas of Morpeth.
 Bedlington is also served by three primary schools: Bedlington Station Primary School, Stead Lane Primary School and St Bede's Primary School.
 One of the few middle schools left in England is Meadowdale Academy.
 This is soon to change however as Meadowdale is to change to a primary school.
 The town of Bedlington also has two first schools: Whitley Memorial C of E School and Bedlington West End County First School.
 Whitley Memorial C of E School became a primary school at the start of the summer 2021 term.
 Pupils may also commute around 13 mi south to Newcastle upon Tyne if they choose to attend an independent school.